|

 got relatively little traction.
 It looks like WebAssemly may be able to

+bring the best of these projects to the browser now.
 As a first step, the WebAssembly team aims to offer about the same

 functionality as asm.js (and developers will be able to use the same